La'el Collins: Pre-draft

-Dallas Cowboys
+Dallas Cowboys (first stint)

 On May 7, 2015, Collins signed as an undrafted free agent with the Dallas Cowboys.
 His entire three-year contract was guaranteed and worth $1,599,000 with a $21,000 signing bonus.
 After opening the season as a reserve offensive guard, he saw extensive action in the second game as part of the rotation that replaced an injured Ronald Leary and was later declared the starter for the third game.
 He eventually passed Leary on the depth chart and was promoted as the starter at left guard during the week 6 bye.
 He was declared inactive with a high left ankle sprain for the last game against the Washington Redskins.

 In 2016, he began the season as the starter at left guard over Leary, but suffered a torn ligament in his right big toe in the third game against the Chicago Bears and was placed on injured reserve on October 4.
+He was limited to three starts in three games.

-Following the retirement of Doug Free, Collins moved over to right tackle and was named the starter to begin the season.
+In 2017, following the retirement of Doug Free, Collins moved over to right tackle and was named the starter to begin the season.
 On July 25, 2017, Collins signed a two-year, $15.4 million contract extension through the 2019 season.
+He started all 16 games at right tackle, returning to the position he played during his college years.

+In 2018, he started all 16 games at right tackle.
+He contributed to Dak Prescott throwing for over 4,000 yards and to Ezekiel Elliott winning his second rushing crown with 1,434 yards.

 On September 3, 2019, Collins signed a five-year, $50 million contract extension with the Cowboys, keeping him on contract through the 2024 season.
-On September 7, 2020, Collins was placed on injured reserve.
-On September 10, 2021, Collins was suspended for five games for violating the league’s substance abuse policy, regarding a missed drug test.
-He returned to action in Week 6.
+He started 15 games at right tackle.
+He missed the Week 6 game against the New York Jets with a knee injury.
+He was part of an offensive line that only yielded 23 sacks (second-fewest in the league).